Notice Regarding Participation in the NMU Tax-Deferred Annuity 403(b) Plan

 How can I change the amount of my contributions or stop contributions to the Plan?

 You can make a change in or stop your contributions at any time.
-You will need to complete a new Salary Reduction Agreement and send it to the Human Resources Department.
+You will need to complete a new Salary Reduction Agreement.
+Please contact us and we will mail you the appropriate Salary Reduction Agreement based on your employee class and date of hire.
+You will need to complete and return the form to the Human Resources Department.
 The change will take effect on the next available payroll period after the new Salary Reduction Agreement is processed.

 Note that contributions to the Plan will automatically stop if you elect to contribute the maximum amounts as noted above.
 This prevents you from going over the annual limits established by the IRS.
 A new Salary Reduction Agreement will need to be completed in order to begin contributions the following year.